iamprogrammerlk/yellowmellow/.github/pull_request_template.md

 > [!IMPORTANT]
 >
-> ### All the pull requests are required to have the "Acknowledgment" section intact, read, and agreed upon by the contributor.
+> ### All the pull requests must have the "Acknowledgment" section intact, read, and agreed upon by the contributor.